Hip Dip Surgery vs BBL: Which Is Best for Your Goals?

 A Brazilian Butt Lift uses your own fat—harvested via liposuction—to reshape and enhance the buttocks and surrounding areas.

-The Three Core Components of a BBL
+The 3 Steps of a BBL Procedure

 - Strategic liposuction (abdomen, flanks, lower back, thighs)